yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

+### Moved the CAS SSO Modules to the portal-security-sso-cas Project
+- **Date:** 2021-Sep-15
 - **JIRA Ticket:** [LPS-88905](https://issues.liferay.com/browse/LPS-88905)

 #### What changed?

-CAS SSO modules have been moved from the `portal-security-sso` project to a new project named `portal-security-sso-cas`.
-This new projects is deprecated and available to download from Liferay Marketplace.
+The CAS SSO modules were moved from the `portal-security-sso` project to a new project named `portal-security-sso-cas`.
+The new project is deprecated but is available to download from Liferay Marketplace.

 #### Who is affected?